Rayonnant: Rose windows

 Notre-Dame de Paris, north rose window (1250s), typically Rayonnant: the glass area exceeds the round shape of the rose structure.

+Rose window at the Basilica of Saint-Denis.

 Blind tracery

 The tracery within windows inspired another form of Rayonnant decoration; the use of blind tracery, or meshes of thin ribs that could be used to cover blank walls in decorative designs, matching the designs within the windows.